 The aroma should by now be brilliant.
 Add in the boiled meat now.
 Stir together for a few minutes, then add the stock/soup and some salt.
 Let the stock simmer and taste for the salt.
 You should be able to feel the saltiness.
 If it feels just right, it means you have too little.
 Remember that the rice will need some salt too, so let the salt be enough that you can taste it to be a bit more than you would want.
 Not too much of course!

-When the water starts boiling, drain your rice (which should have been pre-soaked for about half an hour) and add this rice to the stock.
+When the water starts boiling, drain your rice (which should have been washed and pre-soaked for about half an hour) and add this rice to the stock.
 Sprinkle a bit of coriander on this, and stir a little.
 Let this cook on high heat for 2-3 minutes then reduce the heat to medium and keep cooking it whilst covered until the water diminishes, giving it a stir every now and then to make sure all the rice is cooked evenly and perfectly.

 Once you find there is very little water left in the rice, reduce the heat to the lowest point possible.
 Seal your pan by using a tight lid or wetting a kitchen towel and placing it over the pan then placing a lid on top of it.

 Leave the rice to continue steaming on very low heat for a good 10-15 mins.
 Switch off, and serve!

 Salam, how do I know a if the cumin is freshly ground roasted?

 W/Salaam, roast and grind it at home, that way you will know for sure.
 That’s what I do.

 which is the best rice to use for pilau and biryani?

 Depends where you are located.
 Some prefer sela rice or basmati.

 Sorry to ask, but how do I roast it pls?
 And am I to roast the normal cumin seed?
 I cooked the pilau with the normal cumin and masha Allah it turned out great.
 I wonder how it will taste had it been I used the roasted cumin